tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs behavior_date %}

-The date when the event happened (YYYY-MM-DD)
+The date when the event happened (YYYY-MM-DD).
+This is based on the `derived_tstamp` field in the raw Snowplow data.

 {% enddocs %}